-Heres a bunch of kayak fishing tips which, for both kayak fishing newbies and old hands alike, should keep you safe and improve your catch rate.
+These kayak fishing tips for both kayak fishing newbies and old hands alike will help keep you safe and improve your catch rate.

-As an experienced ocean sailor, Im very much aware of what an unforgiving mistress the sea can be.
+However as an experienced ocean sailor and angler, I'm very much aware of what an unforgiving mistress the sea can be.

-The results of all the tips and advice Ive been given I thought might be interesting to others in the same, er, boat.
-So here it all is
+The results of all the advice I've been given I thought might be interesting to others in the same, er, boat.

-You can save yourself a lot of work if you buy a yak that has been designed and fitted out specifically fitted out for saltwater fishing.
-One of these will have bespoke fishing gear attachment points and recessed rod holders built in.
+You can save yourself a lot of work if you buy a yak that has been designed and fitted out specifically for fishing.
+Fishing kayaks such as these will have bespoke fishing gear attachment points and recessed rod holders built in.

-If fitting out your yak yourself, always use marine grade stainless steel fittings.
-Not A2 grade which isnt corrosion resistant enough.
-Go for A4 grade - its double the price of A2 but worth it in the long run.
+But you may wish to get a standard kayak and customise it for your own particular fishing requirements.
+If you do decide to go down this route - and many do - always use marine grade stainless steel fittings.
+Not A2 grade which isn't corrosion resistant enough.
+Go for A4 grade - it's double the price of A2 but worth it in the long run.

 However good the deal seems to be, you should always test-paddle the kayak before you buy it.